jlevy/the-art-of-command-line/README.md

 - `fold`: wrap lines of text

-- `column`: format text into fixed-width columns or tables
+- `column`: format text fields into aligned, fixed-width columns or tables

 - `expand` and `unexpand`: convert between tabs and spaces